annievu22/Netflix_Project/README.md

 ### 2.2.
 Business Impact & Insights

-- TV Shows are less frequent than Movies but show increasing additions in recent years
+- TV Shows are less frequent than Movies, but show increasing additions in recent years.
-- The most common ratings differ between Movies and TV Shows, guiding audience segmentation
+- The most common ratings differ between Movies and TV Shows, guiding audience segmentation.
-- The United States contributes the highest volume of content, followed by India and the UK
+- The United States contributes the highest volume of content, followed by India and the UK.
-- "Documentaries" and "Comedies" are dominant genres, especially among Movies
+- "Documentaries" and "Comedies" are dominant genres, especially among Movies.
-- Content containing sensitive keywords like “kill” and “violence” were flagged, aiding content moderation
+- Content containing sensitive keywords like “kill” and “violence” was flagged, aiding content moderation.

 ---